DDNetPP/server-bots/README.md

 Sample of a current implementation of a bot that should be outdated by this new api.

 https://github.com/DDNetPP/DDNetPP/blob/72aa916964f4c1714463314ea9b6b5e894fda807/src/game/server/entities/dummy/blmapchill_police.cpp

+## terms

+There are two parties here.
+The implementations of both sides of the api call.
+Each have different responsibilities.
+Those two parties should have catchy and clear names.

 ## implementation details user facing api